 Gen. 4:16 Then Cain went out from the presence of the LORD and dwelt in the land of Nod on the east of Eden.

-This seems to imply he was still in Eden, at the time, living his his parents and siblings and traveled eastward upon receiving his curse.
+This seems to imply he was still in Eden, at the time, living with his parents and siblings and traveled eastward after God drove him out.

 The Real Tragedy